Continuing Education Activity

 Corrected Sodium = Measured sodium + (((Serum glucose - 100)/100) x 1.6)

-Bicarbonate level is usually close to normal in HHS, around 8 to 12 mmol/L because the production of ketone bodies is minimal as compared to DKA where bicarbonate level is usually very low.
-The anion gap in HHS is close to normal.
+Bicarbonate level is usually close to normal in HHS, around 8 to 12 mmol/L, because the production of ketone bodies is minimal as compared to DKA, where the bicarbonate level is usually very low.
+The anion gap in HHS is normal or close to normal.
 On the contrary, the anion gap is usually above 12 mmol/L in DKA.
 The anion gap is determined by the formula:

 If the anion gap is high in HHS, it is usually because of the production of lactic acid from tissue hypoperfusion and decreased circulation.

 The magnesium level might be low in HHS.

 Hyperphosphatemia is common in HHS, especially if rhabdomyolysis is a complication.
 This is a result of muscular tissue breakdown.
 Administration of insulin and hydration with fluid might lower the phosphorus level as it is driven back into cells.
 Some of the phosphorus also get excreted by the kidneys as end-organ perfusion improves.

 Ketonemia is very minimal in HHS.
 Electrolytes should be monitored serially every 2 to 3 hours in the management of HHS.